AliceO2Group/WebUi/docs/guide/components.md

 }
 ```

-Note: because vnodes can be modified by the template engine, you must always re-generate them each time the view is called.
+Note: As vnodes can be modified by the template engine you must not reuse them.
+Instead, create a new instance for each view redraw.

 ```js
 // ✗ WRONG, it uses a constant vnode